 Never.

-I got the broom from the closet and sweep up the remains of the salad.
+I got the broom from the closet and swept up the remains of the salad.

 Overtime, huh?
 Another hunt, I suspected.
 He just didn’t want to tell me.
 Especially since he was going without me.
 He’s supposed to be training me, but we don’t much anymore.